Docker

 The prebuilt version supports both free & paid features of PowerShell Universal.

-You can start the container by pulling the image and then running a container with the default port bound.
+Start the container by pulling the image and then running a container with the default port bound.

 Running a basic image